alvcid/alvcid/README.md

 While most of my work focuses on advanced engineering and AI solutions, I am also an author dedicated to helping others grow personally and financially.

 - **[You Are Your Own Master](https://www.amazon.es/Eres-Propio-Maestro-Verdadero-Potencial/dp/1659378265):** A self-development guide that empowers readers to achieve their goals through discipline and self-awareness.
-- **[Investing is a Habit](https://www.amazon.es/Invertir-H%C3%A1bito-Desarrolla-Capacidad-Financiera-ebook/dp/B08NZ1H3WP):** A practical approach to mastering financial habits and building a solid investment strategy.
+- **[Investing is an Habit](https://www.amazon.es/Invertir-H%C3%A1bito-Desarrolla-Capacidad-Financiera-ebook/dp/B08NZ1H3WP):** A practical approach to mastering financial habits and building a solid investment strategy.

 These books reflect my passion for knowledge-sharing and empowering individuals beyond the technical domain.